How is the SNP supporting Scotland’s skills system?

 The SNP is focused on building a fair, prosperous and successful economy, which is supported by an education and skills system that is flexible and ready to meet the needs of people, communities and employers.

 Apprenticeships provide vital opportunities for young people to acquire key skills and a route into high quality careers, helping the economy and creating sustainable jobs.
-The 2026/27 Scottish Budget provides funding to deliver 25,000 Modern Apprenticeships, 5,000 Foundation Apprenticeships and at least 1,200 Graduate Apprenticeships in 2026-27.

-Scotland’s Offshore Wind Skills Priorities and Action Plan, the energy transition skills hub, and the oil and gas transition training fund.
+As the Scottish Government the SNP has also taken action to address industry challenges.
+For example, there is Scotland’s Offshore Wind Skills Priorities and Action Plan, the energy transition skills hub, and the oil and gas transition training fund.

-Last year’s Fund supported programmes that embedded entrepreneurial education in Scotland’s classrooms right through school from P1 to S6.
+The fund in 2025 supported programmes that embedded entrepreneurial education in Scotland’s classrooms right through school from P1 to S6.